reymon359/how-to-live/advices/Say thank you to everything/index.md

 Even when there seems to be nothing to give thanks for, just do it.

 Just say it: thank you.

+When someone is being grateful with you, thank them back.

+You are being grateful back.

 ## Quotes